top of page

 What to expect when visiting Humantay Lake?

-You're looking at about 7 hours driving round trip which means a lot of time in a car along bumpy roads.
-If you get car sick easily, mentally prepare yourself!
+Keep in mind that if you’re visiting Humantay Lake as a day trip it will be a full day endeavor.
+You’re looking at about 7 hours driving round trip which means a lot of time in a car along bumpy roads.
+If you get car sick easily, mentally prepare yourself and pack some meds.

 The terrain is fairly steep and slightly rocky but anyone in moderate shape should make easy work of this hike.